fmoledina/snapraid-runner/README.md

 # Snapraid BTRFS Runner Script

-This script is a fork of the [snapraid-runner](https://github.com/Chronial/snapraid-runner) project by Chronial and runs snapraid via [snapraid-btrfs](https://github.com/automorphism88/snapraid-btrfs) by automorphism88.
+This script is a fork of the [snapraid-runner](https://github.com/Chronial/snapraid-runner) project by Chronial and runs snapraid via [snapraid-btrfs](https://github.com/automorphism88/snapraid-btrfs) by automorphism88 (use [this fork](https://github.com/Suika/snapraid-btrfs) by Suika if using snapper > 0.7).
 It sends its output to the console, a log file and via email.
 All this is configurable.

 It can be run manually, but its main purpose is to be run via cronjob/windows